IXLima/IXLima/README.md

+# About MySelf
-- 👋 Hi, I’m @IXLima
+- 👋 Hi, Felipe Lima

-- 👀 I’m interested in Learn everything about technology and how to use them to improve our present
+- 👀 I’m interested in Learn everything about technology specially **CyberSecurity**

-- 🌱 I’m currently learning Python, Big data and Create Softwares
+- 🌱 I’m currently learning Python, creating some softwares and practicing some bootcamps

 - 💞️ I’m looking to collaborate on Networks and Data

-- 📫 How to reach me: My Instagram fs.limaz
+- 📫 How to reach me: [Instagram](https://www.instagram.com/felps_sene.lima?igsh=MWpsNnptMzFtMDlsdw==)

 <!---
 IXLima/IXLima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.